codex-router/codex.jenkins/README.md

 - **Timeout**: Default timeout for analysis operations in seconds (default: 120)
 - **Enable MCP Servers**: Enable Model Context Protocol servers for enhanced analysis capabilities
 - **MCP Servers**: Select MCP servers from those configured in ~/.codex/config.toml (only shown when 'Enable MCP Servers' is checked)
+  - Use the "Update MCP Servers List" button to fetch available servers from Codex CLI
+  - MCP servers list is cached for 5 minutes to improve performance
 - **LiteLLM API Key**: API key for LiteLLM service (default: "sk-1234")

 ### Job-Level Configuration